 Urinary Diversion Q&As

-Practical questions and answers with Michael, a bladder cancer survivor living with a neobladder.
-Learn about the ileal conduit and CCP or Indiana Pouch.
+Some practical questions & answers with Nancy, a bladder cancer survivor with an Ileal Conduit.
+Learn about the Neobladder and CCP or Indiana Pouch.

 How do you sleep?

 Nancy: I attach a night bag to my pouch and therefore can sleep all through the night.
 For me, this is a huge advantage as I had to get up so frequently before my surgery.
 Being tethered to a bag does take some adjustments but I can sleep on my sides and even my stomach.
 It is necessary to check the connections each night to make sure they are secure.